Kumala3/Flask-CRUD-API/README.md

 # Flask-CRUD-API
-Example of simple RESTful CRUD API with Flask
+Simple RESTful CRUD API with Flask and Swagger Docs